sralter/potential_talents/README.md

 ## Summary<a name='summary'></a>

-Using NLP techniques to analyze a job candidate dataset
+Using NLP techniques to analyze a job candidate dataset.
+This project is split into two parts:
+* **Part 1**: More straightforward NLP analysis to ultimately rank the candidates base on their job title's similarity to the search terms
+* **Part 2**: Implementing machine learning models for [Learning to Rank](https://towardsdatascience.com/learning-to-rank-a-complete-guide-to-ranking-using-machine-learning-4c9688d370d4) scoring systems.

 ## Overview<a name='overview'></a>